iMissile/Self.Writing/Notes/DataScience_notes.md

 - COOL!
 [Trelliscope](https://hafen.github.io/trelliscopejs/#trelliscope)
 Trelliscope is a visualization approach based on the idea of “small multiples” or “Trellis Display”, where data are split into groups and a plot is made for each group, with the resulting plots arranged in a grid.
 	- COOL!
 [Introducing trelliscopejs](https://ryanhafen.com/blog/trelliscopejs/)
+- COOL!
+[RStudio addin for wrapping RMarkdown paragraphs](https://github.com/tjmahr/WrapRmd).
+You highlight the text, and hit `Ctrl/Cmd + Shift + /` to wrap the text and get.
+- [ThinkR-open/remedy](https://github.com/ThinkR-open/remedy).
+RStudio Addins to Simplify Markdown Writing

 ## Local Sensitivity & min-hash. Работа с текстом